marco-parillo/Manjaro-Notes/ManjaroHints.md

 * Permissions can differ.
 [For example](https://forum.manjaro.org/t/stable-update-2018-07-06-kernels-firefox-virtualbox-python-haskell/51574/2):
 Directory permissions differ on /var/lib/samba/private/
 filesystem: 755 package: 700
+So, you are advised to change them with:
 `$ sudo chmod 700 /var/lib/samba/private/`